flutter/website/src/docs/release/breaking-changes/route-transition-record-and-transition-delegate.md

 ---
-title: The Route Transition Record and Transition Delegate Updates
+title: Route transition record and transition delegate updates
 description: Changes to the rule on how transition delegate resolve route transition.
 ---

 ## Summary

-We added a new boolean getter `isWaitingForExitingDecision` to the route transition record and renamed the getter `isEntering` to `isWaitingForEnteringDecision`.
-During the `resolve` method in transition delegate, you need to use the `isWaitingForExitingDecision` to check if an exiting route actually needs an explicit decision on how to transition off the screen.
+We added a new boolean getter `isWaitingForExitingDecision` to the route transition record and renamed the `isEntering` getter to `isWaitingForEnteringDecision`.
+In the `resolve` method in the transition delegate, you need to use the `isWaitingForExitingDecision` to check if an exiting route actually needs an explicit decision on how to transition off the screen.
 Otherwise, it throws assertion errors if you try to make decisions for exiting routes that aren't waiting for exiting decisions.

 ## Context